flowershow/cloudflare-worker/README.md

 - Supports MinIO for local development
 - Built-in observability with sampling for monitoring
 - Supports production, staging, and development environments
+- Indexes content in Typesense for full-text search capabilities

 ## Local Development and Testing